 What to Do With an Old or Expired Credit Card

+If you have an old or expired credit card, you might shred or otherwise dispose of it.
 Most credit cards come with an expiration date printed on the face of the card alongside the credit card account numbers.
 If you keep your account open, you’ll usually get a new card in the mail before your previous card expires.
-Still, that leaves the question of what to do with old credit cards.

-Once you get your new credit card, or if you’ve decided to close your account, you’ll want to be careful about what to do with your expired credit card.
+When you get your new credit card or if you’ve decided to close your account, you’ll want to be careful about what to do with your expired credit card.
 There are a few things to keep in mind to make sure you keep your financial information safe.

 Things to Do With an Old or Expired Credit Card